Budibase/website/content/Operations/templates/requirements-gathering-template/index.md

 ### Why gather requirements digitally?

-Detailed requirements are the foundation of any successful project.
-In fact, this informs all other elements of the project delivery process.
+Detailed requirements are the foundation of successful project management.
+In fact, this informs all other elements of the project plan and delivery process.
 Effective requirements gathering ensures client expectations are met, and projects are delivered efficiently.

-Digital tools enable this.
+Digital requirements management tools enable this.

 With the right platform, requirements gathering is a fast and repeatable process.
 Give your team a simple, intuitive platform for collecting exactly the right information, every time.
 This cuts costs simplifies project timelines and prevents scope creep.